robinvanuden/to-bits/README.md

 # To Bits

-Welcome to the adrenaline-fueled world of "To Bits", a dynamic 2D-platform game built with the powerful Express.js framework!
+Welcome to the adrenaline-fuelled world of "To Bits", a dynamic 2D-platform game built with the powerful Express.js framework!
 Prepare yourself for an intense multiplayer experience where players collide in a pixelated battleground, armed with an array of randomly spawned weapons.
 In this fast-paced competition, only the swift and strategic will emerge victorious.